xlxk-of/Rivals-Account-Manager/README.md

 # Rivals-Account-Manager (R.A.M.)
-Marvel Rivals Account Manager for Steam, using WPF in C#
+Marvel Rivals Account Manager for Steam, using WPF in C#, useful for keeping track and managing over 5 accounts.
+This can be changed to work for any game on steam like rainbow six, csgo, apex legends, and so on.
 ![image](https://github.com/user-attachments/assets/5aa2abe1-8893-48ff-a543-5ba630d92d49)
 ![image](https://github.com/user-attachments/assets/df49571a-6301-4576-83fc-99105e02b25b)